 The lavender fields in Hitchin are set on a rolling, south facing hill.
 It has lovely views across the Hertfordshire countryside as you look down from the top.
-They have sunflowers on the eastern side of the complex too which right now happen to be in full bloom.
+They have sunflowers on the eastern side of the complex too.
 Sunflowers are certainly a lovely, complimentary addition to the dozens of rows of lavender.